 - Treatment can take longer than with fixed braces

 - Teeth aligners can be lost and are expensive to replace

-- They are not suitable for the most severe cases that require more complicated treatment, for example rotating teeth or moving them vertically
+- They are unsuitable for the most severe cases requiring more complicated treatment, for example, rotating teeth or moving them vertically.

 - Aligners must be removed before eating or drinking anything except water

 - The wearer must brush their teeth before replacing aligners after eating

 - In general, costs are higher for Invisalign vs. braces

 - Self-discipline is needed for the wearer to keep aligners in for at least 20–22 hours a day

 That final point is very important; people who may want to skip a day or keep their aligners out for more than four hours a day might be better off wearing permanent braces.
 Failing to follow these guidelines means treatment will be less effective or will take longer.

 Wearers of any kind of braces need to be meticulous with their oral hygiene to minimize the chances of tooth decay, gum disease, or staining during treatment.